beda42/counter-json/README.rst

 =========

 Internally the program parses the incoming JSON into a tabular form stored in a Pandas DataFrame.
 This representation is then used to prepare the data in the desired output format.
-It does not mainly by applying ``groupby`` in different ways ;).
+It does so mainly by applying ``groupby`` in different ways ;).